wearewarhol/config-file/README.md

   * `sources` (`string`, required, non-empty): selector for elements that contain typography examples
   * `properties` (list of css color properties, optional, defaults to `[ "font-family", "font-size", "font-weight", "font-style" ]`): configures the css properties that define a typography example.
 CSS shorthand properties like `font` are not allowed.
-  * `typographyUrl` (`string`, optional *or required* depending on the theme and styleguide URLs, defaults to the theme or styleguide URL): the url for the typography examples
+  * `typographyUrl` (`string`, optional *or required* depending on the theme and pattern lib URLs, defaults to the theme or pattern lib URL): the url for the typography examples

-The `typographyUrl` field is required if neither a styleguide URL nor a theme url have been specified.
+The `typographyUrl` field is required if neither a pattern lib URL nor a theme url have been specified.

 ### Field `theme.icons` (optional, `object`, defaults to `null`)

 Configuration for theme icons with the following fields:

   * `sources` (`string`, required, non-empty): selector for elements that contain icons
-  * `iconsUrl` (`string`, optional *or required* depending on the theme and styleguide URLs, defaults to the theme or styleguide URL): the url for the icon examples
+  * `iconsUrl` (`string`, optional *or required* depending on the theme and pattern lib URLs, defaults to the theme or pattern lib URL): the url for the icon examples
   * `isFont` (`boolean`, required, non-empty): defines if icons are created using an icon font

-The `iconsUrl` field is required if neither a styleguide URL nor a theme url have been specified.
+The `iconsUrl` field is required if neither a pattern lib URL nor a theme url have been specified.

 ## JavaScript API